Grove Collaborative

 Yes!
 Working their softening magic by bouncing off clothes, wool dryer balls work best with small and medium loads, so they have room to roam around.

-Not only do they retain heat, but they also help clothes stay separated in the dryer so air can flow more freely, reducing drying time by 25 percent, per load.
+Not only do they retain heat, they also help clothes stay separated in the dryer so air can flow more freely.
+This can reduce drying time by 25 percent per load.

 How long do wool dryer balls last?